 Knowing that snowpack is dwindling, it’s time to figure out how we can adapt to drier conditions.
 One place we are exploring our climate adaptation potential is in Washington’s forests.
 In the Western Cascades, snowpack can be retained by opening up the forest canopy.
 In colder areas, like the Rockies, the equation flips completely, with an open canopy forest resulting in thinner snowpack, likely due to sunnier skies and brisker winds.
 Forest managers can apply these connections to maximize snowpack and therefore water.

 In the eastern Cascades, there are no data linking the depth and duration of snowpack to tree canopy cover.
-We don’t know whether it is better to have a dense canopy that shades snow in the spring an open forest that accumulates snow in the depths of winter.
+We don’t know whether it is better to have a dense canopy that shades snow in the spring or an open forest that accumulates snow in the depths of winter.

 But we’re on it.
 For the next two years, we’ll track snowpack depth and duration in different forest types with cameras and temperature sensors alongside SNOTEL stations collecting data on snow depth and density, wind, temperature, precipitation, and irradiance.